RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 ##### Using the built-in HDMI Audio
 If you have a standard RPi and want to send audio over the HDMI connector then it should just work.
-In some instances though, you will need to manually modify the raspberry pi boot config file (/boot/config.txt) and ADD the following lines to those already there:
+In some instances though, you will need to manually modify the raspberry pi boot config file (`sudo nano/boot/config.txt`) and ADD the following lines to those already there:

 ````
 # forces HDMI mode